gavinkendall/autoscreen/readme.txt

 The "Add New Region ..." button will show you, by default, a preview of a region at position 0,0 with the width set to 800 and the height set to 600.

-The "Name" text box contains the name of the region.
+The "Name" text field contains the name of the region.
 For a new region the Name field will auto-populate with a default name based on the next available region name that can be used.

 The value of the Name field can be retrieved with the %name% macro tag so it could be used